Dhruv-Rankoti/60-DAYS-C/README.md

 Solutions will be uploaded on the following days.

 <h3>DAY 45 Problem-</h3>
-<h3>Write a program to sort a list of strings into alphabetical order.</h3>
+<h3>Write a Program to sort a list of strings into alphabetical order.</h3>

 <br>
 Author - Dhruv Kumar Rankoti